-Cancer survivors shared hope and inspired others as they strutted their stuff on the catwalk on Sunday 25 June 2017 as part of Cancer Survivors’ Day celebrations at Guy’s and St Thomas’ NHS Foundation Trust.
+Cancer survivors shared hope and inspiration as they strutted their stuff on the catwalk at the UK’s first event to celebrate Cancer Survivors’ Day yesterday (Sunday 7 June).

-The event was inspired by a visit to the John Hopkins Sidney Kimmel Comprehensive Cancer Center in Baltimore, USA, where staff and patients have celebrated Cancer Survivors’ Day for 20 years.
-It is held on the first Sunday in June in many communities around the globe.
-The UK’s first Cancer Survivors’ Day celebration was held at Guy’s in 2015.
+The event was inspired by a visit to the John Hopkins Sidney Kimmel Comprehensive Cancer Center in Baltimore, USA, where they’ve been celebrating Cancer Survivors’ Day for 20 years.

 A live video link joined the two events, and special guests from Baltimore travelled to London to share the celebrations.

 Diana Crawshaw, cancer survivor and Chair of the Patient Reference Group for the new Cancer Centre at Guy’s Hospital, says: “Exactly a year ago a group of us had the privilege to be at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins to share their celebrations of Cancer Survivors' Day.

 “We were so inspired by this event that we immediately began to plan for our own Cancer Survivors' Day.

 “I’m thrilled with the results of this very special and inspiring day.
 It is said that survivorship begins on the day of diagnosis, and this celebration has been enjoyed by all, as we came together to offer our support to each other, express gratitude to our carers, and value the clinicians involved in our care.”